 This narrative and its conclusion, are the demonstration that the wisdom of God is not only the putting into practice of the biblical knowledge, but it has also a spiritual heavenly

-dimension, like a divine flash, without knowing how, Jehovah God gives the miraculous solution, that no human on earth would have thought.
+dimension, like a divine lightning, without knowing how, Jehovah God gives the miraculous solution, that no human on earth would have thought.
 This wisdom is not the result of a long career as a judge with a long history of judicial deliberations.
-Thanks to divine
+Thanks to

 Jesus Christ, on earth, had a power of wisdom directly divine and not always directly connected with the written deposit of the Bible, here is an example: "The scribes and the chief priests then sought

 to get their hands on him in that very hour, but they feared the people, for they realized that he told this illustration with them in mind.
 And after observing him closely, they sent men whom they had secretly hired to pretend that they were righteous in

 order to catch him in his speech, so as to turn him over to the government and to the authority of the governor.
 And they questioned him, saying: “Teacher, we know you speak and teach correctly and show no partiality, but you teach the way of God in